Exit West: Adaptations

 In August 2017, it was announced that the Russo brothers had purchased the rights to adapt the novel and will serve as producers, while Morten Tyldum hired as director.
 In March 2020, Michelle and Barack Obama came on board as producers, with Riz Ahmed playing Saeed and Yann Demange set to direct.
+The film was also set to be produced by Higher Ground Productions and distributed by Netflix.
+Joe Russo stated in an April interview that production on the film could begin soon at the time, but that depended on the COVID-19 pandemic and how film productions could commence during that time.
+In an August 2022 interview, the novel's author Mohsin Hamid stated the film was still in the development stage.